 Any Person who intentionally makes a false report alleging a violation of Article II, Section C.8.
-"Gift Ban" or Article 2, Section C.4.
+"Gift Ban" or Article II, Section C.4.
 "Prohibited Political Activities" of this Ordinance to the local enforcement authorities, the State's Attorney or any other law enforcement official, may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and may be fined in amount not to exceed \$2,500.
 A violation of Article II, Section C.4.
-"Prohibited Political Activities" of this Ordinance shall be prosecuted as a criminal offense by an attorney for the District by filing in the Circuit Court an information, or sworn complaint, charging such offense.
+"Prohibited Political Activities" of this Ordinance shall be prosecuted as a criminal offense.
 The prosecution shall be under and conform to the rules of criminal procedure.
 Conviction shall require the establishment of the guilt of the defendant beyond a reasonable doubt.

 A violation of Article II, Section C.8.
-"Gift Ban" of this Ordinance may be prosecuted as a quasicriminal offense by an attorney for the District.
+"Gift Ban" of this Ordinance may be prosecuted as a quasicriminal offense.

-In addition to any other penalty that may be applicable, whether criminal or civil, an Officer or Employee who intentionally violates any provision of Article 2, Section C.4.
-"Prohibited Political Activities" or Article 2, Section C.8.
+In addition to any other penalty that may be applicable, whether criminal or civil, an Officer or Employee who intentionally violates any provision of Article II, Section C.4.
+"Prohibited Political Activities" or Article II, Section C.8.
 "Gift Ban" of this Ordinance is subject to discipline or discharge.